-SPRING SEMESTER, 2017 Dec.
-12 Final date for preregistered students to pay for Spring classes.
-Confirm your classes through the web; all financial assistance requirements must be met; final payment for semester housing due Dec.
-13-Jan.
-9 Continuous registration for Spring semester for currently enrolled students; payment is due at the time of registration Jan.
-8 Housing opens for new students and continuing students Jan.
-9 Orientation and registration for Spring semester for new and continuing students; payment is due at the time of registration.
+SPRING SEMESTER, 2023

+Dec.
+14 Final date for pre-registered students to pay fees

+for Spring; final payment for semester

+housing due

+Dec.
+14-Jan.
+9 Continuous Registration for Spring Semester

+for currently enrolled students; payment

+is due at the time of registration

 Jan.
-10 Spring classes begin Jan.
-12 Martin Luther King Jr. Celebration Program at Chapman Auditorium Jan.
-16 Martin Luther King Jr. Holiday; University closed Jan.
-27 Deadline for new students to have FMU ID Card made (Rogers Library); \$18 late charge Feb.
-4 Open House Feb.
-11 Homecoming Feb.
-13 Last day to withdraw from a course without academic penalty Feb.
-27 Francis Marion Day
+7-8 Housing opens for new students

+and continuing students

+Jan.
+9 Orientation and Registration for Spring

+semester for new and continuing students;

+payment is due at the time of registration

+Jan.
+10 Spring classes begin

+Jan.
+10-13 Late Registration; Drop/Add Period

+Jan.
+16 Martin Luther King Jr. Holiday; University

+Jan.
+20 Deadline for new students to have FMU

+Card made (Rogers Library); late charge

+after this date

 Feb.
-27 Midterm
+24 Midterm

-Mar.
-1 Last day to apply for graduation for Spring semester
+March 1 Last day to apply for graduation

-Mar.
-8 Spring Career Fair

-Mar.
-9 Ms. FMU Program
+for Spring Semester

-Mar.
-13-17 Spring Break; no classes, University open
+March 13-17 Spring Break

-Mar.
-20 Classes resume
+March 20 Classes resume

-Mar.
-22-31 Advising Period and Priority Pre-registration - Fall semester and Summer terms
+March 22-March 31Advising Period and Priority Pre-

+Registration-Fall semester and summer terms

-Mar.
-24 Priority deadline for housing applications and deposit for Fall semester
+March 24 Priority deadline for housing applications and

-Mar.
-25 FMU Community Day of Service
+reservation fees for Fall Semester

-Apr.
-10 Last day to withdraw from an undergraduate course
+April 10 Last day to withdraw from a course

-Apr.
-15 Student Leadership Conference

-Apr.
-17 Academic Awards

-Apr.
-18 Student Life Awards

-Apr.
-20 Student Organization Planning Meeting

-Apr.
-24 Spring classes end
+April 24 Spring classes end

-Apr.
-25 Reading Day; last day for planned student activities

-Apr.
-26 Exams begin
+April 25 Reading Day

+April 26-May 2 Final Exams

 May 1 Grades due for graduating seniors by noon

-May 2 Exams end

 May 3 Final grades due by noon

-May 5 ROTC Commissioning Ceremony (subject to change)

-May 5 2:30 pm - Commencement Rehearsal

-May 6 10 am - Commencement Exercises
+May 5-6 Commencement Exercises

-I ΔTF SP RING TERM, SUMMER SESSION, 2017

-Mar.
-22-May
+•

+LATE SPRING TERM.
+SUMMER SESSION.
+2023

+LAIL SI MINO ILMI, SOMMEN SESSION, 2025

+March 22-May 1 Pre-registration for Late Spring for

+currently enrolled students

-May 1 Final date for preregistered students to pay fees for Late Spring
+May 2 Final date for pre-registered students to pay

+fees for Late Spring

-May 2-8 Continuous registration for Late Spring term for currently enrolled students; payment is
+May 2-May 8 Continuous registration for Late Spring term

+for currently enrolled students; payment

-• due at time of registration
+is due at the time of registration

-May 8 Registration for Late Spring for new and continuing students
+May 8 Registration for Late Spring for new and

+continuing students

 May 9 Late Spring classes begin

-May 16 Last day to withdraw from a course without penalty

-May 23 Last day to withdraw from an undergraduate course
+May 23 Last day to withdraw from an undergraduate

+course

 May 26 Late Spring classes end; examinations

-FIRST TE RM.
-SUMMER SESSION.
-2017
+FIRST TERM SUMMER SESSION 2023

-Mar.
-22-May
+LIK21 IEKM , SUMIMIER SESSION, 2023

+March 22-May 22 2 Pre-registration for Summer I for currently

+enrolled students

-May 22 Final date for preregistered students to pay fees for Summer I
+May 23 Final date for pre-registered students to pay fees

+for Summer I

-May 23-29 Continuous registration for Summer I term for currently enrolled students; payment is due at the time of registration
+May 22-May 29 Continuous registration for Summer I for

+currently enrolled students; payment is due at

+the time of registration

-May 29 Registration for Summer I for new and continuing students
+May 29 Registration for Summer I for new and

+continuing students

 May 30 Summer I classes begin

-June 12 Last day to withdraw from a course without academic penalty
+June 10 Last day to apply for degree for student

-June 15 Last day to apply for degree for students completing degree during either summer term
+completing degree during either summer term

-June 27 Last day to withdraw from an undergraduate course
+June 27 Last day to withdraw from an undergraduate

+course

-July 3 Summer I classes end; examinations
+June 29 Summer I classes end; examinations

-SECOND TERM, SUMMER SESSION, 2017
+SECOND TERM, SUMMER SESSION, 2023

-28 Preregistration for Summer II for currently enrolled students
+March 23-June 26Pre-registration for Summer II

+for currently enrolled students

-June 28 Final day for preregistered students to pay fees for Summer II
+June 27 Final date for pre-registered students to pay fees

-June 29-July

-. , registration
+for Summer II

+June 27-July 3 Continuous registration for Summer II for

+currently enrolled students;

+Payment is due at the time of registration

-July 4 Holiday; University closed; no classes
+July 4 Holiday; University Closed

-July 6 Registration for Summer II for new and continuing students
+July 5-6 Registration for Summer II for new and

+continuing students

 July 10 Summer II classes begin

-July 19 Last day to withdraw from a course without academic penalty

 Aug.
-3 Last day to withdraw from an undergraduate course
+8 Last day to withdraw from an undergraduate

+course

 Aug.
-10 Summer II classes end; examinations
+10 Summer II classes end